 To ensure a successful and quick fulfillment of your request, please be sure the following elements are present in your request:

-Please keep in mind that the following important notes that may apply to your request:
+The following important notes may apply to your request:

 Your request may be subject to location fees, copying fees or both.
 As per our records policy linked above, the Town applies a fee of $.25/page copied to requests not fulfilled electronically.
 This fee covers the cost of paper and printer toner.
 Location fees may only be charged if the actual costs total $50 or more.
 Prepayment may be required for copying or location fees totaling $5 or more.